PopicLab/insilicoSV/docs/use_cases.md

 This can affect placements in telomeres (`overlap_mode: terminal`).
 You can adjust this threshold using the global parameter `th_proportion_N`.
 * **Intrachromosomal Constraint**: If a dispersion is part of an anchor, it will be forced to be intrachromosomal, even if the overall SV is marked as interchromosomal.
 The potential remaining dispersions will be interchromosomal.
-* **BED Format**: Multiple BED files (provided as a list of paths) can be given as input and their records will be combined and drawn from during SV placement.
-Each file is required to have the first four columns of standard BED records (chrom, chromStart, chromEnd, name).
-Files specifying known Tandem Repeat regions for expansion/contraction need to have a fifth column specifying the motif of each repeat region.
+* **Input Format**: Multiple BED and/or VCF files (provided as a list of paths) can be combined for SV placement.
+BED files must include the standard coordinates (chrom, start, end) with an optional name column.
+VCF files require standard fields with an optional REGION_TYPE in the INFO field.
+**Note that for Tandem Repeat Regions, the repeat motif must be explicitly provided—via a fifth column in BED files or a MOTIF INFO field in VCF files.**
 * **Output VCF**: The final VCF file will include an `OVLP` field in the `INFO` column for each SV placed within a specified region, indicating the name of the region.
+* When providing multiple VCF or BED files, overlap_region_type must be set to "all" or a list of lists where each sub-list specifies the region names (or "all") to overlap for its corresponding file.

 #### Example YAML configuration